Shopify Review Highlights

 See what other leading experts are saying about Shopify

 [Update to Video – In the video at the 7 minutes 30 second mark, we discussed Shopify’s pricing and their transaction fees.
 Now, through Shopify Payments, Shopify will waive all your transaction fees]

 3.SHOPIFY IS IDEAL FOR…“Shopify is ideal for you if you want to launch an online shop, or if you already have a physical store, but want to continue to grow your business by selling your products online.”

 Shopify caters to a broad range of industries, such as art & photography, clothing & fashion, jewelry & accessories, electronics, food & beverages, home & garden, furniture & household, sports & recreations, toys & games, etc. (See Shopify examples here)

 Basically any sort of gadgets or widgets or physical products that you can sell, Shopify can help make this an easier process for you.

 Dealing with technology isn’t easy, and technology is not the only thing in running a successful business.
 So allowing platforms such as Shopify to help you manage the technology side of things, while you can focus on other parts of your business (such as marketing, product development, customer relationships building, administration, etc), Shopify can make your already hectic life a bit easier.

-[UPDATE (Sept 2013) - Shopify launched their Point of Sale (POS) System.
-So if you have an offline retail store, you can now integrate your entire sales system with a Shopify online store!
+Shopify’s Point of Sale (POS) System means that if you have an offline retail store, you can now integrate your entire sales system with a Shopify online store!
 You can effectively turn an iPad into a sales terminal, using it to help your customers browse through your product catalog, handle credit card transactions, and even hook it up to your cash register.
-A bold move from Shopify, which moves it closer to being a "true" commerce service provider.]
+The bold move from Shopify moved it closer to being a “true” commerce service provider.

 Shopify gives you the tools to: